wgtndan/OpenDataPortal/README.md

     * Specify the hostname that will be used to access the server, must be the same hostname that the end users will access the WebPortal with as well.
     * Do not specify a password
     * Export both the PEM Format and the Windows format
 1. Copy certificate files too a location that the user running this application can access without elevated privileges i.e.
-    > C:\OpenDataPortal\Certificates
+    ```C:\OpenDataPortal\Certificates```
 1. Ensure hostname is entered in the White List for the virtual proxy
     * I'll often create a dedicated virtual proxy just for the OpenDataPortal to ensure I can manipulate settings as necessary, without impacting my primary users.
 This virtual proxy is not easily visible to end users.
     * If creating a Virtual Proxy, don't forget to link it to the Proxy (I always forget this part)
 1. Create the header record on the virtual proxy to allow Cross Origin access to script files e.g:
-    > Access-Control-Allow-Origin:*
+    ```Access-Control-Allow-Origin:*```
     * Note that this is a wildcard entry example, and should not be used for public facing production environments.
 1. Update Config.js (Refer too [Config.JS Explained](#config.js-explained))
+    * Note that although an account is specified, this does not need to exist.
+Qlik will create an identity record for whatever you specify based upon the trusted access created with the certificates.
 1. If not using HTTPS, ensure that your proxy has HTTP access enabled
 1. Initialise Node Dependencies
     1. Open Powershell